 Automated Escape Rooms: How They Run With No Game Master

 In a traditional escape room, a game master watches each session, gives hints, and resets the room afterward – one staffer per room, all day.
-That payroll is the biggest variable cost in the business.
-Automated, voice-acted attractions remove most of it.
+Automated hints, voice-acted by different characters, remove most of that staffing cost – the biggest variable expense in the business.
 Here is how.

 How the automation works